 - The court not allowing you to exempt the equity in the home due to your failure to list it, thus losing its value when it is sold by the trustee

 It does not matter that no final judgment for divorce has been entered with an order for equitable distribution.
 Your right to the marital property arises from the marital relationship, not the ultimate court order.
 That right may not be in a specific dollar amount (to be determined by the family court some time in the future) and it may be contingent upon said court's ruling, but it is still there.

 So What Do I Do?

-If you are in the middle of a divorce here in southern New Jersey and are thinking about filing bankruptcy, you need to be careful to protect your rights.
-Please fell free to call my office at 856-432-4113 or contact me through this site for a free consultation in my Woodbury office to discuss your case.
+So, if you are in the middle of a divorce here in Burlington, Camden, Gloucester, Salem or Cumberland County, New Jersey, are thinking about filing bankruptcy, and are ready to take action, call my office right away at 856-432-4113 or contact me through this site for a free consultation in my Woodbury office to discuss your case.